erikamaker/pickaxe/chapter_4/ch4_notes.md

 # HASHES

 Hashes are key/value pairs (Python uses a dictionary as its equivalent, Java uses a Java Map, and JavaScript uses... object.
-Kinda greedy, JavaScript.
+Kinda greedy, JavaScript).
 They're sometimes known as associative arrays, maps, or dictionaries.
 They're similar to arrays in that they're indexed collections of object references.
 The difference is HOW they're indexed.
 Where an array is indexed using integers (starting at 0 and ending at -1), a hash is indexed by its key.
 If you reference an index in an array, it returns that element's value.
 Likewise, if you reference a key in a hash, it returns that key's value.

 "Hash" is named after an implementation detail: the keys are stored in memory (based on a function that returns the intended unique value for each object).
 The location of each key can be found without referring to the full object, so looking it up is very fast.
 The function that returns the unique value is called the 'hashing function', lending to the data structure being called a 'hash'.